-However, the restrictions of the early years were soon lifted, and from the mid-1990s on there have been no limitations placed on what the judges discuss with the bots.
-Chatbot technology improves every year in part thanks to the Loebner Prize, as programmers chase a pair of one-time awards that have yet to be won.
+However, the restrictions of the early years were soon lifted.
+From the mid-1990s on there have been no limitations placed on what the judges discuss with the bots.
+Chatbot technology improves every year in part thanks to the Loebner Prize as programmers chase a pair of one-time awards that have yet to be won.
 The first is $25,000 for the first program that judges cannot distinguish from a human to the extent that it convinces judges the human is the computer.
 The other is $100,000 for the first program to pass a stricter Turing Test, where it can decipher and understand not just text, but auditory and visual input as well.
 Pushing AI development to be capable of this was part of Loebner’s goal in starting the competition; as such, once the $100,000 prize is claimed, the competition will end.

 Siri and Alexa